OlegMishin/XTIDE-OLM/README.md

 So far tested only with SST39F010 Flash(writen with "xtidecfg.com") and 27C512 burned with TL866 programmer.
 Works on PC-AT (286, 386, 486 CPU).
 Not tested with PC-XT as I have no one.

+Designed for Keystone 9202 bracket.
+The bracket has no window for CF card, so it must be drilled manually.

 # XTIDE BIOS:
 Can be obtained here: https://www.xtideuniversalbios.org/